 Join our team and use your experience with an organization known nationally for excellence in research!

 The Clinical Research Coordinator I works independently providing study coordination, screening of potential patients for protocol eligibility, presenting non-medical trial concepts and details, and participating in the informed consent process.
 Responsible for accurate and timely source documents, data collection, documentation, entry, and reporting including timely response to sponsor queries.
 Responsible for compiling and reporting on each study including information related to protocol activity, accrual data, workload, and other research information.
-Presents study information at regular research staff meetings.
+Presents study information at research staff meetings.
 Ensures compliance with all federal and local agencies including the Food and Drug Administration (FDA) and local Institutional Review Board (IRB).

-- SOCRA or ACRP certification preferred
+Certification in clinical Research: SOCRA or ACRP certification preferred

 Working Title: Clinical Research Coordinator I - Smidt Heart Institute Department: Heart Institute Operations Business Entity: Academic / Research Job Category: Academic/Research Job Specialty: Research Studies/Clinical Trials Position Type: Full-time Shift Length: 8 hour shift Shift Type: Day